TNBakke/employee_attrition/README.md

 Taking the optimal value for Lambda of 0.006, I then fit the Lasso Regression to my data and caculated the most important features so I can use them for my Logistic Regression algorithm.

-* The features were: 'age', 'monthly_income', 'job_satisfaction', 'business_travel', 'years_at_company', 'daily_rate'.
+* The features were: 'age', 'monthly_income', 'job_satisfaction', 'business_travel', 'overtime', 'years_at_company', 'daily_rate'

 ### Logistic Regression